John-Kingham/random-old-books/README.md

 ### Wireframes (Skeleton Plane)

-Wireframes were developed for each page to add additional detail before moving to the surface design and implementation phases.
+Wireframes were developed for each page to add further detail before moving to the surface design and implementation phases.

 Click on the links below to see an image of each wireframe.